As utilities spend billions on transmission, support builds for independent monitoring - NewsBreak

 “Everyone complained when it was first raised. … It’s going to stop the system, we’re just going to be stalled out.
 And that’s simply not been the case,” she said.
 “Band-Aiding the system right now and putting the same assets in place is not helping us get renewables there, it’s not helping corporate sustainability goals, it’s not helping us get to clean energy.
 Transmission lines need to be rebuilt, they need to be upgraded regionally, and we need to make sure that we do it in a cost-effective manner for all ratepayers. … and we simply aren’t doing it right now.”

-The post As utilities spend billions on transmission, support builds for independent monitoring appeared first on Michigan Advance .
+The post As utilities spend billions on transmission, support builds for independent monitoring appeared first on Minnesota Reformer .

 Comments / 0